Noticed some excessive watery discharge that you’re not sure about?

 When you exercise, your heart rate rises and blood flows more quickly to your whole body (including your vagina).

-You might notice that the discharge in your underwear after your workout is thinner than usual.
+You might notice an increased amount of clear, watery discharge in your underwear after your workout.

 You’re going through menopause